Donatus-dataProjects/streamlitHerokuApp-/README.md

 # streamlitHerokuApp-
-Deploying a Macchine Learning web app in Heroku using streamlit.
+Deploying a Machine Learning web app in Heroku using streamlit.